gvwilson/fiction/iffy/index.md

 or the idea of watching waves for pleasure he didn't say.
 He stabbed a chunk of mushroom with a chopstick and stuffed it into his mouth.
-"I don't like im.
+"I don't like 'im.
-Bet there's more'n just the *Taroona*'s crew lookin for that un.
+Bet there's more'n just th' *Taroona*'s crew lookin' for 'im, too.
 Hell,
-I bet someone would pay double what he's givin us to know where he's at."
+I bet someone would pay double what he's givin' us to know where he's at."
 He stabbed another piece of mushroom.

 Iffy ate in silence, head down.
-The safest thing to do when Uncle Jack got a money-maker was to wait for it to pass---pointing out the holes was the surest way to make him actually do it, just to prove that no one could tell *him* which way was up.
+The safest thing to do when Uncle Jack got a money-making idea was to wait for it to pass—pointing out the holes was the surest way to make him actually do it, just to prove that no one could tell *him* which way was up.
-And while she still knew next to nothing about their passenger, she had the feeling that crossing him might actually be the dumbest idea Uncle Jack had ever had.
+And while she still knew next to nothing about their passenger, she had the feeling that double-crossing Wales might actually be the dumbest idea Uncle Jack had ever had.

 She and Aunt Naggie cleaned up afterward.